Frequently Asked Questions

 My child has played lacrosse for years and I would like to move him/her into a higher division?

-- Kids must be registered in their appropriate age division, or will be moved by our registration coordinator.
-This is for safety and insurance purposes
+- Kids must be registered in their appropriate age division, and can only register in the category allowed by SportzSoft.
+This is for safety and insurance purposes and league rules

 - Majority of the kids who join us are first time players, with a focus on trying the game and learning basic skills